Navigation Path: Home > About SDSUG > Leadership > Leadership Transition and Continuity (2026)

 Volunteer Coordination Under Short Notice

-Our incoming Vice President also learned of the transition only days before the announcement and stepped in immediately with professionalism and commitment.
+Our incoming Vice President, Debbie Christofferson, also learned of the transition only days before the announcement and stepped in immediately with professionalism and commitment.

 Why the Modernization Was Completed by the Incoming President

-Given the compressed timeline, the need for continuity, and the volunteer nature of the webmaster role, the initial 25 pages of the new site were completed by the incoming President with artificial intelligence (AI) assistance.
+Given the compressed timeline, the need for continuity, and the volunteer nature of the webmaster role, the initial 25 pages of the new site were completed by the incoming President, Hunter Storm, with artificial intelligence (AI) assistance.
 This ensured that SDSUG had a functional, modern, and stable foundation ready for the public announcement and for the continuation of conference partnerships and community engagement.

 Clarifying the Webmaster’s Role During the Transition

-It is important to clarify the role of our volunteer webmaster during the 2026 transition.
+It is important to clarify the role of our webmaster during the 2026 transition.
 The leadership change was communicated on extremely short notice, and he had no advance knowledge that a transition was occurring.
 The first time he learned of the situation was when the incoming President contacted him directly.
-He had never met her before and had no context for the urgency or the timeline.
+This was their first time meeting one another, and he had no context for the urgency or the timeline until the call.

 Despite this, he granted administrative access on trust alone and contributed essential pages during the weekend modernization sprint.
 Because the transition window was measured in days and the announcement was already scheduled, it would have been unrealistic and unfair to place the full burden of a complete rebuild on a volunteer who had no preparation time and no prior notice.